Isaac Paredes Player Props: Rays vs. Cubs

-On Monday, Isaac Paredes (.297 on-base percentage in past 10 games, 57 points below season-long percentage) and the Tampa Bay Rays play the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
-First pitch is at 2:20 PM ET.
+Isaac Paredes -- with an on-base percentage of .297 in his past 10 games, 57 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays against the Chicago Cubs, with Kyle Hendricks on the hill, on May 30 at 8:05 PM ET.

-He racked up four RBI (going 3-for-5 with a double and a home run) in his last game against the Dodgers.
+He racked up four RBI (going 3-for-5 with a double and a home run) in his previous game against the Dodgers.

 Isaac Paredes Game Info & Props vs. the Cubs